The Guide to Supply Chain Risk Management: Strategies for a Resilient Future

 Step 1: Risk Identification

-Start by spotting potential problems before they hit your business.
+Risk identification begins with spotting potential problems before they impact your business.

 Step 2: Risk Assessment